 When you invest in mutual funds, you get a share in the pooled fund collected by several investors.
 Your share is the number of units of mutual funds you purchased during the investment.
 Your rights and benefits are restricted to the mutual fund house.

-While investing in stocks, you can lay hands on equity as an asset class but in case of mutual funds, it can be investing in one or more asset classes or sub-asset classes because mutual fund schemes can hold a diversified portfolio.
+While investing in stocks, you can consider equity an asset class, but in the case of mutual funds, you can invest in one or more asset classes or sub-asset classes because mutual fund schemes can hold a diversified portfolio.

-Investing in mutual funds is in-direct participation in the share market.
+Investing in mutual funds is directly participating in the share market.

-In mutual funds, you can earn only through the sale of units and the dividends received on shares of the scheme may or may not be directly available to you.
+In mutual funds, you can earn only through the sale of units, and the dividends received on scheme shares may or may not be directly available to you.

-If you have selected the “Dividend” option, then the fund house shares the dividend received.
-In case you have opted for the “Growth” option, then the dividends are reinvested in the fund to generate returns.
+If you have selected the “Dividend” option, the fund house shares the dividend received.
+If you have opted for the “Growth” option, the dividends are reinvested in the fund to generate returns.

-If you have selected the “Dividend” option, then the fund house shares the dividend received.
-In case you have opted for the “Growth” option, then the dividends are reinvested in the fund to generate returns.
+If you have selected the “Dividend” option, the fund house shares the dividend received.
+If you have opted for the “Growth” option, the dividends are reinvested in the fund to generate returns.

 Check Out Basics of Stock Market